ietf-rats-wg/eat/draft-ietf-rats-eat.md

 ### The Boot Seed Claim (boot-seed)

-The Boot Seed claim MUST contain a random value created at system boot time that will allow differentiation of reports from different boot sessions.
+The Boot Seed claim contains a value created at system boot time that will  provide uniqueness per entity and per boot epoch.

 This value is usually public.
 It is not a secret and MUST NOT be used for any purpose that a secret seed is needed, such as seeding a random number generator.